strt/strt-boilerplate/README.md

 Preferably install with [NVM](https://github.com/creationix/nvm) or get it [here](https://nodejs.org).

 #### Eslint
 Install the eslint plugin for your editor.
+Ex for Sublime, install [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) and [SublimeLinter-contrib-eslint](https://packagecontrol.io/packages/SublimeLinter-contrib-eslint) from Package Control.

+#### Stylelint
-Ex for Sublime, install SublimeLinter and SublimeLinter-contrib-eslint from Package Control.
+Install the eslint plugin for your editor.
+Ex for Sublime, install [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) and [SublimeLinter-contrib-stylelint](https://packagecontrol.io/packages/SublimeLinter-contrib-stylelint) from Package Control.

 #### Gulp
 ```